radj307/GrassFPS/README.md

 # Grass FPS Enhancer - (Coup d'`GRAS`)

-Synthesis patcher that improves your framerate by optimizing grass in the same way as mods like **Grass FPS Booster** &amp; **Grass on Steroids**.
+Synthesis patcher that improves your framerate by optimizing grass *(`GRAS`)* records in the same way as mods like **Grass FPS Booster** &amp; **Grass on Steroids**.
 The advantage of using Synthesis is that you don't have to worry about patches, since the resulting plugin is tailored to your specific load order.

 Now you can mix & match grass mods without worrying about optimization patches!